Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     thereby escaping the capability-based limits.
 For this reason, `onNewGlobalObject` is only available to privileged code.

+    Note that, even though the presence of a `Debugger`'s `onNewGlobalObject` hook can have arbitrary side effects, the garbage collector does not consider the presence of the hook sufficient reason to keep the `Debugger` alive.
+Thus, the behavior of code that uses `onNewGlobalObject` on unrooted, enabled `Debugger`s may be affected by the garbage collector's activity, and is not entirely deterministic.

 ## Function Properties of the Debugger Prototype Object